Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Problem Formulation

-for some function $f_1:\mathcal{X} \times \mathcal{Y} \rightarrow \mathbb{Q}$.
+for some function $\phi_i:\mathcal{X}_1 \times \ldots \times \mathcal{X}_k \rightarrow \mathbb{Q}$.

-A protocol is a sequence of instructions that the parties correctly follow.
-The execution of a protocol consists of a sequence of local computations and message transfers between the three parties via bi-directional, error-free channels that are available between each pair of parties.
+A protocol is a sequence of instructions that specifies how the parties will interact.
+The execution of a protocol consists of a sequence of local computations and message transfers between the parties via bi-directional, error-free channels that are available between pairs of parties.
 The messages sent at any stage of the execution of the protocol may depend on previously received messages, the sequences that are available to the parties sending the messages, and any independent local randomness that is generated.
-When the execution of the protocol terminates, an estimate $\hat{F}_n(x^n,y^n)$ is produced by Charlie.
-While the inputs $(x^n,y^n)$ and the function $f_n$ are deterministic, the estimate $\hat{F}_n(x^n,y^n)$ may be random due to inherent randomness in the protocol.
+At the end of the protocol, each party produces a function estimate $\hat{F}_i(\mathbf{x}^k)$.
+While the inputs $\mathbf{x}^k$ and the functions $f_i$ are deterministic, the estimates $\hat{F}_i(\mathbf{x}^k)$ may be random due to randomness used by the protocol.
 We define the {\em view} of a party as the set of all messages sent or received, and any local randomness generated by that party during the execution of the protocol.
+Let the random variables $V_1, \ldots, V_k$ denote the views of each of the $k$ parties after the execution of the protocol.